noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

       - reserved: guarantees a set of instances for a specific fn
         - not charged, subtracts from the unreserved total
       - provisioned: initializes a specific set of runtime instances for a fn that can respond immediately to requests:
-        - costs! subtracts from teh unreserved total
+        - costs! subtracts from the unreserved total
       - burst concurrency: quote is not per function, but is applied to all fns in a region
         - 3000: us west (oregon), us east (virginia), euroope (ireland)
         - 1000: asia pacific (tokyo), europe (frankfurt), us east (ohio)